Oct. 1, 1975: Ali vs Frazier III

 Indeed, the middle rounds clearly belonged to Joe, as he continually forced Ali to the ropes, connecting with vicious left hooks to both body and head.
 So brutal and unrelenting was Frazier’s attack that by round ten he had not only evened up the match on points, but had Ali in desperate straits, hurting and exhausted.
 But then Frazier began to tire and Ali, miraculously, found some inner reserve of energy, seizing control of the match in round twelve and pounding at will a virtually blind Frazier in rounds thirteen and fourteen.

 What happened next has become somewhat obscured by time and hagiography.
 The simple truth is that Frazier’s trainer, Eddie Futch, knew his charge was taking too much punishment.
-The swelling around Joe’s eyes forced him to raise his head in order to see, making him increasingly vulnerable.
+The swelling around Joe’s eyes forced him to raise his head so he could see, making him increasingly vulnerable.
 He had been badly hurt in the last two rounds and, in Futch’s estimation, a victory was now out of reach.
 Another three minutes of punishment was pointless.

 “Joe, I’m going to stop it,” Futch, according to Sports Illustrated‘s Mark Kram, told his fighter after round fourteen.